SweepsKings Logo

 Sweepstakes casinos can operate legally because they make a favorable assessment of sweepstakes regulations, which means they can offer games of chance and cash prizes if there is no purchase necessary to participate.

-This interpretation has recently been put to the test in Michigan, which declared sweepstakes casinos illegal there.
+This interpretation has been put to the test in places like Michigan, which declared sweepstakes casinos illegal there.
 Lobby groups have been pushing regulators to take measures against sweepstakes casinos, so additional restrictions might be introduced in the future.

-The legal status of the industry is not stable.
-States with regulated online casinos, like Delaware and West Virginia, are cracking down on unregulated gambling as they don’t want to miss out on valuable tax revenue, while anti-gaming states, including Alabama, are attempting to close loopholes.
+The legal status of the industry is not entirely stable.
+States with regulated online casinos are cracking down on unregulated gambling as they don’t want to miss out on valuable tax revenue, while anti-gaming states are attempting to close loopholes.

 FAQs